 That’s where this travel blog comes in.

-Lost Boy Memoirs was started to help those like myself who never felt there was much for them in life.
-Those of us who were raised to think what we had was all that we got in life.
-Those who know deep down that there is so much more to be had in life and dreams to be chased.
+Lost Boy Memoirs was started to help those like myself who never felt there was much for them in life beyond “the norm”.
+For those of us who were raised to think what we have is all that we get in life.
+For those who know deep down that there is so much more to be had in life and dreams to be chased.